sinak/sinak.github.com/_posts/2013-07-23-call-now-for-privacy.md

 ---
 layout: post
-title: "If You Care About Privacy, Pick Up The Phone Right Now and Call"
+title: "If You Care About Privacy, You Should Be Calling Your Representatives"
 category: posts
 tweet: Do you care about privacy?
 Prove it. ->